Many of Daniel Jackson’s traits in Stargate SG-1 can be read as ADHD and Autism, and if we love him… perhaps we can learn to love ourselves.

 Like most stereotypes, autistic stereotypes lack realistic nuance and often cause negative real-world effects for the people they misrepresent.
 Diagnosed autistic people may receive inadequate accommodation and support or be denied autonomy based on how visible their support needs are.
 Undiagnosed autistic people may be misdiagnosed and treated for something they don’t have, or simply receive no support at all, because their autistic traits show up on the spectrum in a different way than the average clinician is familiar with.
 Many autistic people get all the way to college or well into adulthood before discovering why certain everyday activities and experiences have always been more difficult for them than they seem to be for everybody else.

 Daniel Jackson can be read as an example of a person who falls outside the stereotypes but still shows multiple traits of someone on the autism spectrum.
 Although his special interests don’t center around STEM subjects, the difference is really just semantics.
 Rather than a fascination with the laws of physics or mathematics, Daniel is fascinated by the laws of individual cultures and of human nature throughout time and space.
 Instead of becoming fluent in languages of computer programming like HTML, Python, and C#, he becomes fluent in languages of human speech and writing (and a couple of alien languages as well).
-And it’s not the inner workings of trains, robots, or rocket ships which he can never get enough of, but the inner workings of the mind, a machine that is highly predictable and yet endlessly capable of inconsistency – the product of both circumstance and free will.
+And it’s not the inner workings of trains, robots, or rocket ships that he can never get enough of, but the inner workings of the mind, a machine that is highly predictable and yet endlessly capable of inconsistency – the product of both circumstance and free will.

 But Daniel Jackson’s interest in the rules by which humans operate would have also developed partly as a means for survival.
 Even without his background in foster care, while growing up in a world designed by and for people with neurotypical (not autistic or ADHD) brains, Daniel would have discovered early on that he didn’t fit in.
 His compulsion to give accurate and complete information, black-and-white sense of fairness, tendency to be pragmatic and blunt, and wiring for a completely different set of social norms (not to mention any sensory processing differences, which can be harder to detect externally), all would have caused frequent misunderstandings and miscommunications between himself and those around him.
 As someone whose brain was native to a different internal “culture,” Daniel would be forced to learn the rules of neurotypical culture by trial and error (and lots of mistakes), without knowing why he didn’t intuitively grasp social norms the way most of his peers did.